 - Improving job processes and procedures

 Safety inspection checklists can help ensure that important issues and elements are not overlooked.
-The OSHA Handbook for Small Businesses provides a fairly comprehensive collection of checklists, starting on page 15.
+The OSHA’s Small Business Safety and Health Handbook (Manual de Seguridad y Salud para Empresas Pequeñas) provides a fairly comprehensive collection of checklists.
 Effective checklists should address past problems, industry standards and an organization’s already established safety practices and procedures.
 While checklists can be very helpful, everyone involved in safety and health inspections should be trained to question all potentially unsafe situations in addition to what is specifically on the checklist.

 Conducting periodic safety and health inspections is an effective way to reduce or eliminate workplace hazards, provide safety awareness training and ensure workforce commitment to safe work practices.